jdrubin91/GeneLab-Microarray/README.md

 This script can also be used to detect the Affymetrix array information only, outputting a text file containing the manufacturer and the array version and quitting before normalizing the data or performing QC.
 This option can be accessed by setting `--arrayInfoOnly=TRUE`.
 However, the array information txt file will be output in the standard mode as well.

 <H2 id="annotateProbe">Probe annotation</H2>
-The `annotateProbe.R` script can be used to map probe IDs to RefSeq gene IDs using annotation packages.
+The ` annotateProbes.R ` script can be used to map probe IDs to RefSeq gene IDs using annotation packages.
 If an array type has not been seen before, the annotation package will need to be manually loaded into the array:annotation pseudo-dictonary.
 The available options for the script are viewable by the following command:

 ```
 Rscript --vanilla annotateProbes.R --help